madeofpendletonwool/PinePods/completed_todos.md

 - [] Need to finish long press finger hold on each episode.
 Thsi should include fixing highlighting issues
 - [] Episode Count for youtube videos doesn't work (doesn't get updated)
 - [] Categories come over pretty broken from gpodder sync
+- [] If a second pod comes in with the same episode url as another in the same podcast.
+Delete the first entry and apply the second

 0.7.7